History | Annual events | Industry | Ecology | Services | Schools

 For those not familiar with an estuary, it is a semi-enclosed body of water, formed when freshwater from rivers and coastal streams flow into and mix with the ocean’s salt water.
 They are fascinating and beautiful ecosystems, distinct from all other places on earth.
 Although influenced by tides, estuaries are protected from the full force of ocean waves, winds and storms.
 Their sheltered waters support unique communities of plants and animals.
 They are among the most productive places on earth.

-A dedicated group of volunteers formed a conservancy, Friends of the Pugwash Estuary, to protect and enhance the Pugwash River environment.
-To date the conservancy has ownership of 267 acres, as well as easement agreements for Victoria Island the Seagull Foundation property.
-Land designated as a conservation area is protected from any development: building, mining, cutting or otherwise changing the water or landscape.
+A dedicated group of volunteers formed Friends of the Pugwash Estuary, to help protect and enhance the Pugwash River environment.
 The Friends, along with the Department of Fisheries, maintain an accurate overview of the health of the river and estuary.

 The Friends of the Pugwash Estuary discover the past, protect the present, enrich the future and educate on the importance of estuaries.